wgy1027/postFireSeverityAssessment/dlNote.md

 The FC is the fully connected layer of neurons at the end of CNN.
 Neurons in a fully connected layer have full connections to all activations in the previous layer.

 ## Transfer Learning
+Transfer learning is the process of taking a pre-trained model (the weights and parameters of a network that has been trained on a large dataset by somebody else) and “fine-tuning” the model with your own dataset.
+The idea is that this pre-trained model will act as a feature extractor.
+You will remove the last layer of the network and replace it with your own classifier (depending on what your problem space is).
+You then freeze the weights of all the other layers and train the network normally (Freezing the layers means not changing the weights during gradient descent/optimization).

 Let’s investigate why this works.
 Let’s say the pre-trained model that we’re talking about was trained on ImageNet (For those that aren’t familiar, ImageNet is a dataset that contains 14 million images with over 1,000 classes).
 When we think about the lower layers of the network, we know that they will detect features like edges and curves.
 Now, unless you have a very unique problem space and dataset, your network is going to need to detect curves and edges as well.
 Rather than training the whole network through a random initialization of weights, we can use the weights of the pre-trained model (and freeze them) and focus on the more important layers (ones that are higher up) for training.
 If your dataset is quite different than something like ImageNet, then you’d want to train more of your layers and freeze only a couple of the low layers.

 ## Image Processing